devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure XXX: Flutter Test Comparison [[@flutterdevteamTestingFlutterApps2018]](https://flutter.dev/docs/testing)_

 ## Writing Unit Tests
 I will focus on _Unit Tests_ for this guide.
-The Flutter Team recommends that the majority of Flutter tests should be Unit Test, as they are quick to write, quick to execute and yield relatively high _confidence_ [@hracekTestingFlutterApps2019; @flutterdevteamTestingFlutterApps2018].
+The Flutter Team recommends that the majority of Flutter tests should be Unit Test [@hracekTestingFlutterApps2019; @flutterdevteamTestingFlutterApps2018].
+This is because the fact that they are quick to write and quick to execute makes up for their relatively low _confidence_.
 In addition to this, because we are using the BLoC Pattern, our UI shouldn't contain that much testable code anyways.
 Or to paraphrase the BLoC pattern creator: We keep our UI so _stupid_ we don't need to test it [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 First we have to import the test library [[@dartteamTestDartPackage2019]](https://pub.dev/packages/test) and the mockito package [[@fibulwinterMockitoDartPackage2019]](https://pub.dev/packages/mockito) in our _pubspec.yaml_:

 ```yaml
 dev_dependencies: